snowplow/documentation/docs/understanding-tracking-design/managing-your-tracking-scenarios/ui/index.md

 ---
-title: "Managing Tracking Scenarios in the Console"
+title: "Managing tracking scenarios in the Console"
 sidebar_label: "Using the UI 🆕"
 sidebar_position: 1
 ---